xSerpentineX/BubbleBoiBot/README.md

 `ValueError: operands could not be broadcast together with shapes (150, 200) and (150, 200, 3)` You must use JPG/JPEG images.

 Please report any errors you get to PotassiumSnek#6853.
 If I get the error commonly, I will add it to this list.

+# Disclaimers
+- Disclaimer No.1: VirusTotal states, "57/58 scanners, including Avast, AVG, McAfee, Norton, claim that this is malware free.
+The only scanner that claims virus is obsecure, and claims it is adware, more than likely due to spamming.

+- Disclaimer No.2: There is a differance between a potentially unwanted program (PUP) and malware.

+- Disclaimer No.3: Quiet.exe is only used if `hidden` option is enabled in the `loopAll.config` file in the exec folder.
+If `hidden` option is not enabled you can remove `quiet.exe`.

 # Thank You, PotassiumSnek#6853 (That's my discord).
 # Join our community discord: https://discord.gg/38n5TYK